RESEARCH AWARD TINNITUS & HEARING: DEADLINE EXTENDED

 Which works can be submitted?

-Then submit your outstanding scientific papers and/or postdoctoral theses on the cause research, early detection and therapy of tinnitus and hearing impairment that you have published in the last two years.
+Outstanding scientific papers and/or post-doctoral theses on the cause research, early detection and therapy of tinnitus and hearing impairment published in the last two years can be submitted.

 2022: Dr. med. univ.
 Lukas Landegger (AT)